panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 On top of doing a wonderful job with binding form inputs, `v-model` has an additional feature called *modifier*.

-A modifier is a piece of the logic applied to `v-model` behavior to improve it in a certain way you need.
+A modifier is a piece of logic applied to `v-model` to customize its behavior.
+By default Vue offers 3 modifies: trime, number, and lazy.

+A modifier is applied to `v-model` by using a dot syntax `v-model.<modifier>`, for example `v-mode.trim`.

 ### 5.1 trim

-If you'd like to trim the content that the user introduces into the input field, then `v-model.trim` is helpful:
+Use `v-model.trim` to trim the content (remove whitespaces from the beginning and the end of a string) user introduces into the input:

 ```vue
 <script setup>